Local GOP, Democrat candidates outline differences at Dunwoody forum

 But, he added, he believed the General Assembly has “moved on” from the matter.

 He also said he is not opposed to gay adoption and that he supported civil unions for same-sex couples before same-sex marriage became legal.
-He supported the constitutional amendment to ban same-sex marriage in Georgia in 2004.
+He voted for the constitutional amendment to ban same-sex marriage in Georgia in 2004.
 Harrell voted against it.

 Handel and McBath

-U.S. Rep. Karen Handel, the Republican elected to the 6th Congressional District last year in a special election and now seeking a full term in the seat, appeared alone at the forum.
-Her challenger, Democrat Lucy McBath, chose not to participate, according to DHA President Adrienne Duncan.
+Handel, a Republican, was elected to the 6th Congressional District last year in a special election against Jon Ossoff in the most expensive U.S. House race.
+She is now seeking her first full term in the seat once held by Tom Price.
+She appeared alone at the forum.
+Her challenger, Democrat Lucy McBath, chose not to participate in the forum, according to Duncan.
 The 6th Congressional District includes portions of Sandy Springs, Dunwoody and Brookhaven.

 Handel praised President Trump for his expected signature later this month on a opioids package passed with bipartisan support that includes $1 million to combat the opioids crisis in the 6th Congressional District.